wp-plugins/link-checker/readme.txt

 Tags: link checker, broken links, dead links, dead link checker, broken link checker, broken, link, links, maintenance, plugin, seo
 Requires at least: 4.2
 Tested up to: 4.3
-Stable tag: 1.0.4
+Stable tag: 1.1.0
 License: GPL v3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-An easy to use link checker for WordPress to detect broken internal and external links on your website.
+An easy to use link checker for WordPress to detect broken internal and external links and broken images on your website.

 == Description ==
-The [Link Checker](https://www.marcobeierer.com/wordpress-plugins/link-checker) for WordPress uses an external service to crawl your website and and find broken links on your website.
+The [Link Checker](https://www.marcobeierer.com/wordpress-plugins/link-checker) for WordPress uses an external service to crawl your website and and find broken links and images on your website.

 In contrast to search engine tools like the Google Search Console, which only show if a URL on your website is not reachable, it does not matter for the Link Checker if the links leads to an internal or external URL.
 The Link Checker will find all dead links.